civicrm/civicrm-user-guide/docs/membership/cancelling-and-expiring-memberships.md

     **Edit** next to the membership record.
--   One you are in the edit screen of the membership record you will need to check the **Status Override box** and then select the appropriate **Membership Status**you wish to change to. i.e.
+-   One you are in the edit screen of the membership record you will need to check the **Status Override box** and then select the appropriate **Membership Status** you wish to change to. i.e.
     Cancelled or Expired

 ![image](/img/z_sprint14_Membership_Status_Override_8.png)

-Keep in mind that manually Expiring memberships may not be needed.
+Keep in mind that manually expiring memberships may not be needed.
-Dependent upon how you have your Membership status rules setup within **Administer > CiviMember > Membership Status Rules** memberships will automatically expire based on a certain timeline criteria.
+Dependent upon how you have your membership status rules setup within **Administer > CiviMember > Membership Status Rules** memberships will automatically expire based on a certain timeline criteria.